MathiasFrost/Svelte.Data/README.md

 # Svelte.StoresPlus - _SvelteKit_

-Building blocks aiming to make it quick and easy to create Svelte stores with advanced functionality sich as history management; async data and storage.
+Building blocks aiming to make it quick and easy to create Svelte stores with advanced functionality such as history management; async data and storage.

 # Examples